Kontur-Mobile/VisualFSM/docs/eng/Quickstart-ENG.md

 dependencies {
     // Use AnnotationProcessor
     ksp "ru.kontur.mobile.visualfsm:visualfsm-compiler:1.1.0"
-    // Use tools for convenient provide of the generated code.
-For jvm projects only. implementation "ru.kontur.mobile.visualfsm:visualfsm-tools:1.1.0" }
+    // Use to easily get the generated code.
+For jvm projects only. implementation "ru.kontur.mobile.visualfsm:visualfsm-providers:1.1.0" }
 ```